theramiyer/blog/content/page/politics.md

 - Politicians are *representatives*, not *people’s leaders*.
 - Calling Mr Narendra Modi or Mr Rahul Gandhi “leaders” is accurate only within the context of their parties.
 - The Prime Minister is the head of the executive branch, not a sovereign ruler.
-- Terms like “Ruling Party” imply domination; “Administration” or “Party in Power” are more precise and preserve the democratic notion that the government _serves_ its citizens.
+- Terms like “Ruling Party” (or “Rule”), “Regime”, etc. imply domination; “Administration” or “Government” are more precise and preserve the democratic notion that the government _serves_ its citizens.

 ## My Relationship to Parties